This fish is known as

 Indian Threadfish, Diamond Trevally, Mirror Fish and the correct latin name is

 Alectis indicus.
-The family that this fish belongs to is called the
+The family that this marine fish species belongs to is called the

 Jacks and Pompanos family. (